Elan Language Reference

 Cannot range ...

-An range may be applied only to certain data structure types: String, Array, List, and ImmutableList.
+A range may be applied only to certain data structure Types: String, Array, List, and ListImmutable.

 Cannot new ...

-The type specified after the call keyword cannot be instantiated.
-Either the type is unknown, or it is an abstract class, or an interface.
+The Type specified after the call keyword cannot be instantiated.
+Either the Type is unknown, or it is an abstract class or interface.

 Source for 'each' must be an Array, List, or String.